kodie-artner/AR-RViz/README.md

 It can be used to send a navigation goal, initial pose, or anything other PoseStamped msg.

 **Pose Frame ID:** The frame to be sent as the frame_id of the PoseStamped msg when using the Pose tool.

+**Occlusion:** Determines if real world objects occlude the augmented reality objects.
+It can be really nice to increase immersion because if an object is in front of a drawn object, it won't render but it has its negatives.
+First, occlusion is quite cpu intensive and second, if sensors aren't perfectly calibrated or the robot isn't perfectly localized, the data can end up behind objects and won't be seen.

 **Topics:** The topics section allows you to choose which topics are shown in the visualization.
 If a topic is greyed out it means there isn't a visualizer for that topic type.
 Check the creating visualizations sections to add custom